-- Congress and the Administration have singled out mental health services as a critical component of our public health infrastructure. - Our advocacy for mental health funding increases is compatible with the President's new national priority for FY 2003 of addressing domestic security, including aid for local police and fire departments, and assistance for the public health system. - With shrinking Medicaid benefits, discretionary federal funding for mental health services will be pivotal to ensure the American people's access to mental health care. - The transition from institutionalized care to community-based care has never been adequately funded, even though we know that community based care is less expensive than institutional care. - Undiagnosed and untreated mental and addictive disorders are fueling health care, crime, welfare, and social services costs at unprecedented levels. - Criminal justice and corrections officials have called for stronger community mental health service systems in order to prevent unnecessary and costly "criminalization" of people with mental illnesses. - In the words of the Surgeon General's Report on Mental Health, we must "overcome the gaps in what is known and remove the barriers that keep people from . . . obtaining . . . treatments."
+- We must address the significant unmet need for mental health and substance abuse treatment, early intervention, and prevention, and further the research that fuels new and more effective treatments. - Congress and the Administration have singled out mental health services as a critical component of our public health infrastructure - Our advocacy for mental health funding increases is compatible with the President's new national priority of addressing domestic security, including aid for local police and fire departments, and assistance for the public health system. - With shrinking Medicaid benefits, discretionary federal funding for mental health services will be pivotal to ensure the American people's access to mental health care. - The transition from institutionalized care to community-based care has never been adequately funded, even though we know that community based care is less expensive than institutional care. - Criminal justice and corrections officials have called for stronger community mental health service systems in order to prevent unnecessary and costly "criminalization" of people with mental illnesses. - In the words of the Surgeon General's Report on Mental Health, we must "overcome the gaps in what is known and remove the barriers that keep people from ...obtaining...treatments."